1925–26 NHL season: Regular season

 The Hamilton Tigers had spent their first five seasons in the NHL in last place until last season where they went from worst to first.
 The success enjoyed by the Tigers players was not carried over to New York, though, as the Americans finished fifth overall with a record of 12–20–4.

 Eddie Gerard improved the Montreal Maroons by signing Nels Stewart and Babe Siebert and signing former Olympian Dunc Munro for defence.
 The Maroons were on their way to glory.
 Nels Stewart not only set a record for goals by a first-year player, but became the first rookie to win the scoring title.
 Stewart also won the Hart Trophy as league MVP.
 Stewart's record of 34 goals remains an NHL record for rookies until 1970–71.

 From the 1910–11 season Georges Vezina had been the Montreal Canadiens goaltender, and had led them to the Cup in 1916 and 1924.
 In the first game of this season, he collapsed on the ice as the second period got underway.
 It was found he had tuberculosis, and he died in March 1926.
-The Canadiens would finish last in the standings and miss the playoffs.
+The Canadiens finished last in the standings and missed the playoffs.

 Ottawa's coach Curry was quite successful, as he took a team that had gone from fourth overall to first with an impressive record of 24–8–4, and the expansion Pittsburgh Pirates, with a strong cast of ex-amateurs led by future Hall of Famers Roy Worters and Lionel Conacher, finished third.
 The Pirates introduced "on-the-fly" player substitution to the NHL, a practice already in use in the Western League.